What you can and cannot register

 - be offensive, for example contain swear words or pornographic images

-- describe the goods or services it will relate to, for example the word ‘cotton’ can’t be a trade mark for a cotton textile company
+- describe the goods or services it will relate to, for example the word ‘cotton’ cannot be a trade mark for a cotton textile company

-- be misleading, for example use the word ‘organic’ for goods that aren’t organic
+- be misleading, for example use the word ‘organic’ for goods that are not organic

 - be a 3-dimensional shape associated with your trade mark, for example use the shape of an egg for eggs